 Smart mirrors are either made of plastic or glass.
 The difference is that there is an LCD screen behind it.
 When the screen is turned on you can see it through the mirror but when it’s turned off it just looks like a normal mirror.

 Of course you don’t want all the mirror in your home gym to be smart mirrors.
 It’s unnecessary, needlessly complicated and expensive.
 A single smart mirror could be pretty cool and useful however.
-For example it could be a device where you track your workouts.
-You can track workouts, sets, reps and weights right there on the wall without having to have your phone or tablet around.

 For a home gym, Acrylic mirrors are the best choice.
 Acrylic mirrors have so many more benefits over glass mirrors that they are the best choice for most purposes nowadays.
 They are cheap, come in large sheets and are durable.
 They’re also easy to install and handle since they’re lightweight.
 If your mirror sheets aren’t the exact right size or shape, they’re also pretty easy to cut and alter so you can make them fit every small corner for a nice finish.
 That’s much more difficult to do with glass.